 The cryptocurrency market is full of leverage—where people borrow money to increase the size of their positions.
 It is not uncommon for major exchanges to offer leverages of up to 120x.

 That means that when the price of crypto crashes, some traders will get liquidated from their positions, forcing them to sell the crypto they hold on the open market.
 When this happens to enough people at once—as is the case in the crypto market—the market crashes even harder.
-On-chain analytics firm CryptoQuant noted that when Bitcoin crashed in January 2022, the estimated leveraged ratio was at 0.224, an all-time high.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+On-chain analytics firm CryptoQuant noted that when Bitcoin crashed in January 2022, the estimated leveraged ratio was at 0.224, an all-time high.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 The remarks of regulators, as well as the policies they implement, can spark cryptocurrency crashes.
 We have already touched upon the Chinese crypto mining ban, but other instances of regulatory action have caused crypto drops.
 Crypto stumbled in the summer of 2021 when Joe Biden’s administration passed a landmark infrastructure bill that held decentralized applications liable for tax reporting.
 Crypto crashed in the autumn when China declared all cryptocurrencies illegal (again).